hexanode/ansible-certbot/README.md

 ```
 certbot_domains:
-  # Single domain in standalone mode
+  # Single domain in standalone mode with custom email
   - domains: [ 'example.com' ]
     mode: standalone
     email: letsencrypt@example.com

   # Single domain in standalone mode with a custom http-01 port (Use full for certbot standalone mode behind a reverse proxy).
-Preferred challenges can also be customized, if missing the default value is http-01.
+Preferred challenges can also be customized, if missing the default value is http-01
   - domains: [ 'example.com' ]
     mode: standalone
     http01port: 8888
     preferredchallenges: http-01
-    email: letsencrypt@example.com

   # Multiples domains in standalone mode (Note : The first domain, example.com, is the "primary" domain, it is used to define a letsencrypt configuration file name, you should use the same for remove domains)
   - domains: [ 'example.com', 'sub.example.com', 'example.fr' ]
     mode: standalone
-    email: letsencrypt@example.com

-  # Single domain in webroot mode
+  # Single domain in webroot mode with a concatenation for the certificate in a specific file
   - domains: [ 'example.com' ]
     mode: webroot
     webroot: '/var/www/html/'
-    email: letsencrypt@example.com
+    concatenation: '/etc/ssl/example_com_combined.pem'

     ...
 ```